uChip/pi-top_Template_THT/README.md

 The pins and sockets mount to the back side of the board.

 ## Status:
 The board has not been fab'd and therefore is not tested, but I did a 1:1 printout and compared that to the pi-topPROTO.
 I also compared dimensions to Raspberry Pi and pi-top drawings.
 Everything checks out so far.
+I'm awaiting arrival of connectors to verify their placement.

 ## File Formats